collapsed-stacks/startups/questions/833/vc-funded-single-founder-startup-is-it-possible.md

 - tagged: `founder`, `venture-capital`
 - score: 6

-<p>I think all of the startups I've heard of getting VC funding have multiple founders/co-founders.
-This has led me to wonder - is it a fairly strict requirement/expectation that a startup seeking funding has multiple (at least 2, maybe more) co-founders to share the load?</p>
+I think all of the startups I've heard of getting VC funding have multiple founders/co-founders.
+This has led me to wonder - is it a fairly strict requirement/expectation that a startup seeking funding has multiple (at least 2, maybe more) co-founders to share the load?

-<p>I can understand why multiple founders would be a valuable asset, but is it a deal-breaker if there is only a single founder?</p>
+I can understand why multiple founders would be a valuable asset, but is it a deal-breaker if there is only a single founder?

-<p>And are there certain things that single founder could do to make up for it?</p>
+And are there certain things that single founder could do to make up for it?

 ## Answer 834